Biographies - Members

 She was involved for many years with adult education and ministry programmes in Salisbury Diocese.
 She has combined her knowledge of theology, with music and management skills to good effect in her teaching career as well as in music direction and education for both Church and Diocese.

 Since 2009 she has been an Associate Priest within the Church of England, now a member of the clergy team at Wimborne Minster.
 Following retirement from full-time teaching she has held several roles within the Diocese, working with young vocations, music in worship and as a secondary consultant for collective worship.
-She is also Vice-Chair of the Song and Hymnwriters’ Foundation and Chair of the Bournemouth Symphony Chorus.
+She is also Chair of the Bournemouth Symphony Chorus.

-Nicola is the Business Manager at Dorset Wellbeing, an alternative Education provider here in Dorset.
-Prior to this, Nicola was Global Head of Customer Service and Implementation at Bloomberg, based in the City, where she worked for 17 years.
+Nicola is the Fundraising and Business Development Manager at Swanage Pier Trust, a registered charity in Swanage.
+Prior to this, was Global Head of Customer Service and Implementation at Bloomberg, based in the City, where she worked for 17 years.

 Gaining a vast amount of business experience within the fast moving financial sector, Nicola’s primary role was to oversee the implementation of all technical projects as well as ensuring they were delivered with the best possible customer service.
 With her project management experience and her ability to achieve results, as well as her experience of managing across a number of business units and global locations, Nicola is well placed to transfer these skills into education.